Search for celebrities on Ancestry.com!KIRK

 Frances Fay (Wood) Roberts died in Chico Saturday, Sept.
 28, 2002, at age 86.

 Born Nov.
 19, 1915, in Glendale, Mrs. Roberts was the daughter of the late G. Dwight and Sadie Wood.
 She was educated in the Berkeley school system, graduating from Berkeley High School in 1934.
 She went on to attend Chico State College and graduated in 1938 with a bachelor of arts degree in art.
 While attending CSC she was a member of Pi Kappa Sigma, the Key Club and was student body treasurer.
 It was also at CSC that she met Leonard Roberts.
-They were married in 1938 and resided most of their married life in Woodland.
+They were marriage in 1938 and resided most of their marriage life in Woodland.

 While in Woodland, she was a member of the Alpha Gamma Chapter of Omega Nu, the Woodland Memorial Hospital Art Guild and the St. Luke's Episcopal Church.
 She was an active partner in Roberts Men's Wear clothing store.
 According to her family members, "she was active in many civic groups and school activities.
 She especially enjoyed bridge, knitting, sewing, the arts and her garden.
 She loved her family, her grandchildren, great-grandchildren and the community of Woodland."